How to create a ticket at cPanel end

-- Here select an option “My Server is not compromised” if you think that your server is not hacked or compromised and click “Continue through WHM”.
-With this option you can use all of the options of the automated ticket creation which is provided by the “Create Support Ticket” interface.
+- Here select the option “My Server is not compromised” if you think that your server is not hacked or compromised and click “Continue through WHM”.
+With this option, you can use all of the options of the automated ticket creation which is provided by the “Create Support Ticket” interface.

 - The cPanel Customer Portal – is used for submitting your ticket requests for that you are required to log in to the ‘cPanel Customer Portal’.